A contest opened to all students

 A theme: the city as a network, reimagning urban infrastructure

-The competition will offer prize money of 10,000 euros for the 1st-placed team, 7,000 euros for the 2nd-placed team, and 3,000 euros for the 3rd-placed team.
+The competition offered prize money of 10,000 euros for the 1st-placed team, 7,000 euros for the 2nd-placed team, and 3,000 euros for the 3rd-placed team.

-What is expected from contestants?
+What was expected from contestants?

 01/04/2025